Table of Contents

-Arguably the one true breakthrough in breast cancer treatment in the last 25 years is the development of the targeted treatment trastuzumab (brand name Herceptin).
-The introduction of trastuzumab as the standard of care for Her2+ breast cancers has reduced deaths from this aggressive type of breast cancer.
-[A fascinating history which offers insights into the inherent challenges of drug development in the U.S. and includes the role of Breast Cancer Action’s early members is Robert Bazell’s book on the subject, Her-2: The Making of Herceptin, a Revolutionary Treatment for Breast Cancer.]
+Arguably the one true breakthrough in breast cancer treatment in the last 25 years was the development of the targeted treatment trastuzumab (brand name Herceptin).
+The introduction of trastuzumab as the standard of care for Her2 positive breast cancers has reduced deaths from this aggressive type of breast cancer.

 - Blog post “SABCS 2013: Updates on HER2+ Drug Trials” https://bcaction.org/SABCS2013